Holmfirth Walks - Near and Around

 - Digley Reservoir - Enjoy an easy circular walk around this delightful reservoir near Holmfirth in the Yorkshire Dales

-- Holme Valley Circular Walk - A circular walk through the beautiful Holme Valley.
+- Holme Valley Circular Walk - A circular walk through the beautiful Holme Valley, visiting a series of picturesque villages.

 The walk starts at Berry Brow Railway station near Huddersfield and first heads south to Holmfirth with a lovely stretch along the River Holme at the start